dy/sprae/readme.md

 > DOM tree microhydration

-_Sprae_ is a modern, compact, and ergonomic progressive enhancement framework based on signals.<br/>
+_Sprae_ is a compact & ergonomic progressive enhancement framework.<br/>
-It provides `:`-attributes for inline markup logic.<br/>
+It provides `:`-attributes for inline markup logic based on signals.<br/>
 Perfect for small-scale websites, prototypes, or lightweight UI.<br/>

 ## Usage